- On national days, embark on advertising campaigns that use the occasion to inspire customers to make purchases.

-Consider advertising your discounts on social media and stress the value of coming to a local business with smaller crowds.
-By emphasizing the importance of a more personal touch, you can take advantage of Black Friday and set your business up for our No. 1 national day for advertising.
+Advertise your discounts on social media and stress the value of coming to a local business with smaller crowds.
+By emphasizing the importance of a personal touch, you can take advantage of Black Friday and set your business up for our number one national day for advertising.

 While Black Friday and Small Business Saturday don’t have quite the same made-up feel as a National Friendship Day, the days were still developed solely for marketing purposes.
 First recognized in 2010 thanks to efforts from American Express, Small Business Saturday gives small businesses a chance to fight back against major companies thriving on Black Friday and Cyber Monday.

-Luckily for businesses, Black Friday and Small Business Saturday don't require you to creatively make a direct connection to the day.
+Luckily for businesses, neither Black Friday nor Small Business Saturday require you to make a creative connection to the day.
 If you’re a small business, you’re immediately connected to Small Business Saturday.
-To make the most out of the day, businesses should visit the Small Business Saturday website put together by American Express.
-Visiting this page months in advance will give your business a chance to plan for the event and develop social media campaigns to engage customers and boost sales.
+To make the most out of the day, visit the Small Business Saturday website put together by American Express.
+Exploring it months in advance will give your business a chance to plan for the event and develop social media campaigns to engage customers and boost sales.

-When it comes to adequately taking advantage of national days, there are two major tips brands should keep in mind.
+To take advantage of national days, keep these two major tips in mind.

-If you forget and see that tomorrow is National Friendship Day, your business is going to have a tough time putting together a thorough social media campaign to generate engagement in just a day.
-When it comes to advertising for national days, the planning process should start weeks, if not months in advance.
+If you forget and see that tomorrow is National Friendship Day, your business is going to have a tough time putting together a social media campaign that will generate engagement in just a day.
+The planning process around national days should start weeks, if not months, in advance.

-“I think a big part of being able to generate engagement via social is by planning,” said Sophie Duncan, the office manager at Imagine Media Consulting.
-"Making sure that you have a plan and you know when you’re going to post what content.”
+“I think a big part of being able to generate engagement via social is by planning,” said Sophie Duncan, content manager at Imagine Media Consulting.
+“Make sure that you have a plan and you know when you’re going to post what content.”

-Duncan, who has a background in journalism and content creation, stressed the importance of brands understanding their identity and leaving adequate time to create advertising campaigns centered around national days.
+Duncan stressed the importance of brands understanding their identity and leaving adequate time to create advertising campaigns centered on national days.

-“We’re already now looking at Thanksgiving and Christmas,” said Diana Stern, the director of marketing and sales support at National Retail Solutions.
-"It’s a lot about offering the communities we serve the ability to feel connected.”
+“We’re already now looking at Thanksgiving and Christmas,” said Diana Stern, vice president of marketing at NRS.
+“It’s a lot about offering the communities we serve the ability to feel connected.”

 Whether it’s a widely celebrated holiday like Thanksgiving or a less traditional celebration like National Doughnut Day, your business needs to plan ahead to create the best advertising campaign.

-“Just because national days abound doesn’t mean they’re relevant,” said Kelsey DeMarco, an account director at the marketing agency Secret Fort.
+“Just because national days abound doesn’t mean they’re relevant,” said Kelsey DeMarco, director of operations at marketing agency Secret Fort.
 “Don’t just latch on for the sake of social content.
 Have a strategy.
 After all, nobody likes the person at the party that just talks to talk.”